buildfarm/tools_remote/README.md

        docker run -u 277174 -v /tmp/run_here:/tmp/run_here-docker -w /tmp/run_here-docker (...)

-For V1 API and earlier, the action protos have not been stored in CAS.
-Instead of using action digest, the above commands can use the parameter --textproto to specify a path to a text proto file containing a V1 action.
-This can be copy-pasted from an Execute call in the grpc log.

-For V2 API and later, you can skip specifying the action digest if `grpc_log` is specified.
+You can skip specifying the action digest if `grpc_log` is specified.
 In this case, the tool will scan the log for failed actions.
 If a single failed action is found, it will use that action's digest.
 If multiple failed actions are found, it will print a list of options.